Sheriff's Office identifies body pulled from Charlotte Harbor

 • Mary Anne Estremera, 35, homeless of Port Charlotte.
 Charge: battery.
 Bond: $2,500.

 • Justin Roy Webb, 31, 2100 block of Clermont St., Port Charlotte.
-Charges: off bond/forfeiture/revocations, driving while license suspended 3rd or subsequent offense and possession of drug paraphernalia.
+Charges: off bond/forfeiture/revocations, driving while license suspended third or subsequent offense and possession of drug paraphernalia.
 Bond: none.

 • Maeghan Elizabeth McNanna, 34, 9200 block of Anita Ave., Englewood.
 Charges: violation of probation and battery.
 Bond: none.